 The Briton John Harrison, general secretary of EADS Defense, is in charge of clearing up the situation.
 On 2 February 2007 he explains in an e-mail that EADS wrote to its intermediaries to tell them that they should not testify due to the confidentiality clause in their contracts.
-He claims that it is because the Austrian parliamentary investigation was not impartial.
+He adds that the Austrian parliamentary investigation is not impartial.
 But Harrison also explains that "it is risky to have our consultants confronted with detailed questions that may be used later against us in court proceedings".

 The man making these comments is today the chief compliance officer for the whole Airbus group, instructed by Thomas Enders to lead the operation to eradicate corruption within the company.

 In 2007, Thomas Enders became co-CEO of EADS, alongside the Frenchman Louis Gallois.
-Given the effect of the scandal, he ordered an internal audit report, which revealed anomalies.
-As a consequence, Enders commissioned a second investigation by the law firm Lovells.
+Given the effect of the scandal, Enders ordered an internal audit report, which revealed anomalies.
+As a consequence, he commissioned a second investigation by the law firm Lovells.

 The report, released in May 2007, is a farce.
 It is only 19 pages long.
 And for good reason.
 EADS provided very little information.
 And when the lawyers wanted to talk to witnesses, the group responded that they were irrelevant to the case.
 In the end, Lovells could only check whether there were invoices that corresponded to payments.